--901.1 Mapping Uranium
+1.1 Mapping Uranium

-70-While it is the U/Pb ratio that matters for dating, it is usually the U concentration that limits the potential for dating.
+While the U/Pb ratio matters for dating, it is usually the U concentration that limits the potential.
 Mapping U at low concentrations in carbonates is challenging, but necessary to tie U-Pb ages to paragenetic context and to identify datable phases, so the focus here will be on tools that map the distribution of U on the hand specimen to thin section scale.

-Fission track mapping (Chung and Swart, 1990; Hoff et al., 1995; Rasbury et al., 2000; Cole et al., 2004; Becker et al., 952002; Wang et al., 1998; Luczaj and Goldstein, 2000; Amiel et al., 1973; Haglund et al., 1969; Gvirtzman et al., 1973) can help to map the distribution of U on the microscopic to hand specimen scales.
-This simply requires making a polished slab-and, placing

-75 it on a detector such as Lexan plastic (Chung and Swart, 1990) and sending it to a nuclear reactor.
+Fission track mapping (Chung and Swart, 1990; Hoff et al., 1995; Rasbury et al., 2000; Cole et al., 2004; Becker et al., 2002; Wang et al., 1998; Luczaj and Goldstein, 2000; Amiel et al., 1973; Haglund et al., 1969; Gvirtzman et al., 1973) can help to map the distribution of U on the microscopic to hand specimen scales.
+This simply requires making a polished slab, placing it on a detector such as Lexan plastic (Chung and Swart, 1990) and sending it to a nuclear reactor.
 Depending on the flux requested, it typically takes weeks for the samples to be returned due to harmful radioactivity produced in the reactor.

-Once back, the detector has to be etched to increase the size of the tracks for visibility and then a comparison to the rock can 100 be made.
+Once back, the detector has to be etched to increase the size of the tracks for visibility and then a comparison to the rock can be made.
 Thin sections can be used, making it easier to relate the tracks to the exact phases.
-There is a modest cost for sending samples to a reactor, but this is an underutilized non-destructive approach that could be followed by LAcarb methods.
+There is a modest cost for sending samples to a reactor, but this is an underutilized non-destructive approach.
 For samples with high U (10's of ppm), modern high resolution scanners can image the tracks.
 For lower concentration samples, high magnification microscope images can be stitched together to provide a larger scale framework for the U distribution.